-With Valentine’s Day one month from today!!!
-I’m ready to share a ton of great projects that you can create for your home.
-I promise there will be 1, 2, or 3 that you will want to make.
+With Valentine’s Day about one month away, I’m ready to share a ton of excellent projects that you can create for your home.
+I promise there will be a few that you will want to make.

 Sounds like a great idea?
-Well, then, I hope that you’ll have a seat, and enjoy this first project, which is, of course, a pom~pom and heart Valentine garland.
+Well, then, I hope that you’ll have a seat, and enjoy these projects.
+I hope that you’ll love my project – how to make a DIY pom-pom and heart Valentine garland.

-Never made a pom~pom?
+Never made a pom-pom?
 No problem.
 I’m going to show you how.
-This pom-pom and heart Valentine garland is so cute and easy that you might make one for everyone you know.
+This DIY pom-pom and heart Valentine garland is so cute and easy that you might make one for everyone you know.

 This pom-pom and heart garland was inspired by a project I saw on Pinterest.
-With Valentine’s Day just around the corner, I chose to make this Valentine’s garland for our mantel.
+With Valentine’s Day our next big holiday, I chose to make this Valentine’s garland for our mantel.

 I don’t know about you, but I love garlands and banners for decorations.
 I’ve made many over the years ~ I’ll share some ideas with you at the end of this post.

 Her pom-pom and heart Valentine garland really excited me.
 Why?

 I love garlands – I already told you that.